-Benchmark data provide comparisons to other organizations similar to your hospital for performance measures of interest to you.
-You can use these benchmark comparisons to learn how well your hospital is doing on an array of measures, and you can identify the measures for which your hospital is doing quite well and others for which its performance is lower than your peers.
+You can use comparison data to learn how well your hospital is doing on an array of measures relative to other hospitals, and you can identify the measures for which your hospital is doing quite well and others for which its performance is lower than your peers.

-There is no single answer regarding which groups of hospitals you should use for benchmarking.
-The ideal benchmark would be groups of hospitals that you consider to be peers to your hospital, for example, academic medical centers, rural hospitals, or medium-size community hospitals.
-You may decide that you want to make comparisons to several hospital groups that are important to your hospital based on mission or market strategy.
-Once you choose the comparison groups, you need to search for sources of the benchmark information.
+There is no single answer regarding which groups of hospitals to use for comparison.
+To determine your hospital's performance relative to other similar hospitals, the ideal comparator would be groups of hospitals that you consider to be peers to your hospital, such as academic medical centers, rural hospitals, or community hospitals.
+You may decide that you want to make comparisons with several hospital groups that are important to your hospital based on mission or market strategy.
+However, you may wish to compare with hospitals with above average performance, and you may decide to use top-performing hospitals as your benchmark.
+Once you choose the comparison groups, you need to search for sources of the comparison or benchmark information.